 Kevin has worked at HSBC for 42 years, predominantly in Front Office Markets roles.
-Since January 2015 Kevin has held the role of Global Chief Control Officer for HSBC Markets.
+Since January 2015 he has held the role of Global Chief Control Officer for HSBC Markets.

-Kevin is also a member of the GBM EMEA EXCO and sits on the Boards of HSBC Bank RR Moscow and HSBC Bank Polska S.A.
+Kevin is also a member of the Global Banking and Markets EMEA Executive Committee and sits on the Boards of HSBC Bank RR Moscow and HSBC Bank Polska S.A. "

-Introduction.
+I'm delighted that the FMSB has developed this Behavioural Cluster Analysis methodology to support these goals.
+It is an innovative and evidence-based methodology, of great value to market participants as well as regulators.
+I hope that all wholesale market firms will incorporate its lessons in their work to improve standards of conduct in wholesale markets."

+- Governor Bank of England

+INTRODUCTION

+1. Introduction

-- 1.1 FEMR.
+1.1 FEMR

 The FEMR requires that FMSB undertake a number of actions.
+These include:

-These include: - (i) Real Life Case Studies.
+Real Life Case Studies.
 The provision of real life case studies in areas detrimental to the effective operation of markets.
-The FEMR considered that case studies which sought to explain (but not define) market practices through practical examples could perform a useful role in improving the practical application of standards. - (ii) Market Read Across.
-That market participants identify the causes of misconduct, and apply those lessons to other business lines that may initially appear unrelated and ensure that conduct lessons learned in one business line are applied elsewhere. - (iii) International and Cross Market Sources.
-That FMSB leverage the experience of other markets, jurisdictions and wholesale misconduct cases. - (iv) Collective Memory.
+The FEMR considered that case studies which sought to explain (but not define) market practices through practical examples could perform a useful role in improving the practical application of standards.

+Market Read Across.
+That market participants identify the causes of misconduct, and apply those lessons to other business lines that may initially appear unrelated and ensure that conduct lessons learned in one business line are applied elsewhere.

+International and Cross Market Sources.
+That FMSB leverage the experience of other markets, jurisdictions and wholesale misconduct cases.

+Collective Memory.
 The reinforcement of "collective memory".
 As industry participants turn over, new actors take their place.
 The new actors have no experience of the failings of the past.
 The evidence demonstrates that behavioural patterns recur.
-Efforts to reinforce collective memory are required to pre-empt this by identifying those patterns and setting them out in enduring media. - 1.2 Conduct Patterns.
+Efforts to reinforce collective memory are required to pre-empt this by identifying those patterns and setting them out in enduring media.

+1.2 Conduct Patterns

 The "rules" do not define or specify the individual practices, activities or behaviours in markets which constitute good or bad practice.
-Rules may mean that certain practices are or are not acceptable but do not specify what those practices are. - 1.3 Conduct Cases.
+Rules may mean that certain practices are or are not acceptable but do not specify what those practices are.

+1.3 Conduct Cases

 Conduct patterns are described in enforcement cases and some regulatory materials.
-These materials are fragmented, have not been reviewed with a focus on behavioural patterns and have not been collated and published in a single place as a point of reference for, and as an input to, governance and oversight structures and methodologies - 1.4 Approach.
+These materials are fragmented, have not been reviewed with a focus on behavioural patterns and have not been collated and published in a single place as a point of reference for, and as an input to, governance and oversight structures and methodologies.

+1.4 Approach

 The regulatory response to recent conduct issues has been the development of a new regulatory approach which emphasises the alignment of behaviour, conduct, governance and culture.
 This approach requires a focus upon practice and conduct and not just upon process and "rules".
 Behavioural Cluster Analysis ("BCA") is derived from real cases of market misconduct.
-BCA is aligned to and seeks to support and advance the conduct and behavioural agenda of the regulatory authorities.
+BCA is aligned to, and seeks to support and advance the conduct and behavioural agenda of, the regulatory authorities.

-Behavioural Cluster Analysis.
+BEHAVIOURAL CLUSTER ANALYSIS

-"One of the Review's most striking findings has been that, although the specific aspects of individual misconduct may have varied substantially across traders, firms and markets, the underlying behaviours were remarkably similar in many cases and relatively straightforward to describe"
+"One of the Review's most striking findings has been that, although the specific aspects of individual misconduct may have varied substantially across traders, firms and markets, the underlying behaviours were remarkably similar in many cases and relatively straightforward to describe."

-The Fair & Effective Markets Review (FEMR) 2015.
+Fair & Effective Markets Review 2015